Abk2345/SNAKEKTJ/README.md

 PRESS:
 ^ for upward movement.
 > for rightward movement.
-< for leftward movement and down array for downward movement.
+< for leftward movement and down arrow for downward movement.

 LINK:
 Link where you can play the actual game: https://raw.githack.com/Abk2345/SNAKEKTJ/master/index.html